-Asset turnover has steadily increased over 2009 to 2017, which means the company is making good use of its fixed assets.
+Asset turnover has steadily increased from 2009 to 2017, which means the company is making good use of its fixed assets.

 Receivables have increased, which may cause more capital stuck in working capital requirements.
 This is evident from the fact that receivables, as a percentage of total assets has gone up from 3% to 19%.

 However, inventory is being turned more and more, with the ratio having quadrupled since 2009.
 Cupid Ltd is certainly manufacturing and delivering a lot more, though it is not collecting its money as fast as maybe the 2010-2011 period.
 If compared to an FMCG company, receivables are high, but not unreasonably high.
 Kirana stores also require 30 to 60 days to pay for the goods.

 Market cap increase to retained earnings ratio is above 10, indicating strong shareholder value being created by earnings, which is not being paid as dividends, but rather getting re-invested in the company.